Kong/kong-apisecops-redhat/README.md

 **Import the APISpec**

-* Copy the gitea url, located in ansible/demo_facts.json to your clipboard.
+* Copy the `gitea url`, located in ansible/demo_facts.json to your clipboard.

-* Copy gitea acmebank-disputes-apispec to your clipboard
+* Copy gitea `acmebank-disputes-apispec` HTTP url to your clipboard
-  * In the browser navigate to gitea url, trust the certificate, it is a self-signed cert provisioned by the Openshift CA.
+  * In the browser navigate to the gitea url, trust the certificate (it is a self-signed cert provisioned by the Openshift CA).
-  * Login with username, password gitea and openshift.
+  * Login with username, password `gitea` and `openshift`.
-  * Navigate to acmebank-disputes-apispec repository.
+  * Navigate to `acmebank-disputes-apispec` repository.
   * Copy the HTTP repo url.

 * Import APISpec in Insomnia Desktop Application